KawaiiNee/twitter-bot-random-quote-gen/README.md

 <div align="center">
 <h1>Twitter bot</h1>
-<p>Automatically generate and tweet random quotes and a background image for you</p>
+<p>Automatically generate and tweet random quotes with a background image for you</p>
 </div>

 ## Usage